 De-synchronised Island Test Bookings

-If a planned De-synchronised Island has not taken place for a period of greater than 12 months then NGESO may choose to carry out a De-synchronised Island Test.
+If a planned De-synchronised Island has not taken place for a period of greater than 12 months, then NGESO may choose to carry out a De-synchronised Island Test.
 All De-synchronised Island Tests shall be carried out in accordance with the provision of STCP 08-3 Operational/System Testing.

 De-synchronised Island Tests should be agreed in accordance with STCP 11-1 Outage Planning and included in the Outage database for information.